-Rodeo Days is a nine-day celebration of ranching history, started in 1925, that unites families and spans centuries through a parade, a museum, and professional competitive rodeo events.
+Rodeo Days is a nine-day celebration of ranching history, started in 1925, that unites families and spans centuries through a parade, a comprehensive carriage museum, and professional competitive rodeo events.
 What does this have to with Marana?
-Well, Marana is still home to many family ranches, rodeo arenas, and rodeo champions, such as barrel racer Sherry Cervi, who rank nationally among the sport’s best.
-Marana is home to the White Stallion Ranch (top-ranked dude ranch in the U.S.), Mira Vista Resort (a vintage dude ranch, turned luxury clothing optional resort), and Li'l Abner's Steakhouse, the oldest and most storied cowboy steakhouse in the region.
-Marana's history spans the actual cowboy Western era through the Hollywood Western movie era.
-And these cultures are still quite active.
+Well, Marana is still home to many family ranches, rodeo arenas, and rodeo champions.
+Barrel racer Sherry Cervi, nationally-ranked World Rodeo Champion, among the sport’s best, calls Marana home.
+The ranching history is also why the White Stallion Ranch (top-ranked dude ranch in the U.S.), Mira Vista Resort (a vintage dude ranch, turned luxury clothing optional resort), and Li'l Abner's Steakhouse, the oldest and most storied cowboy steakhouse in the region are must-visit places in and around Marana.

 History of Rodeo Days